 Forging a prescription or forming a conspiracy to sell prescription painkillers are exacerbating factors that could result in even more jail time.
 While many instances of prescription painkiller sharing don’t involve money or drug conspiracies, there are a number of factors that can increase sentencings, such as how many painkillers were shared, who they were shared with, and what happened to the recipient of the drugs.
 Often, prescription drug sharing is only discovered after an overdose or death occurs.
 In these instances, family members should consider hiring representation before being questioned by law enforcement.

 In a distribution of controlled substances case involving prescription painkillers, it isn’t uncommon for the accused to be completely innocent.
 There are many ways one person’s prescription drugs can end up in a friend or family member’s possession.
 When friends and acquaintances know someone has a prescription for a narcotic painkiller, one or more of them might attempt to steal pills.
 This is especially common if prescription holders have friends with histories of drug abuse and addiction.

 It is up to the government to prove beyond a reasonable doubt that the accused knowingly distributed prescription drugs.
 If your drugs were taken from you and used illegally, a good defense attorney will investigate the events surrounding the theft to mitigate your culpability and establish a motive for the person who stole the drugs.

 Early and aggressive representation can be the key to a good defense.
 We have been protecting the individual rights of clients since 1965.
 Our attorneys have more than 100 years of combined experience.
-If you have been accused of sharing prescription painkillers, contact Berry Law Firm’s team of criminal attorneys today.
+If you have been accused of sharing prescription painkillers, contact Berry Law’s team of criminal attorneys today.